twotwentyseven/handbook/how-we-work.md

 ## Consider Time

 Not everything needs to be addressed immediately.
-Slack sometimes can make it feel like that.
+Slack/client emails can sometimes make it feel like that it does.

 If you don't need an answer right away, maybe set a Slackbot reminder so you remember to ask someone.
 Or, maybe batch up your requests and ask someone if you can get their ear for 10 minutes just after their lunch.